 We were excited to see topi with their hyena like gait.

-Of course, we saw plenty of zebras with an entourage of cattle egrets.
+Of course, we saw plenty of zebras with an entourage of cattle egrets on our walking safari.

 We also spotted the normally shy eland in the distance.
 Elands are the largest antelopes in Africa.

 Near the tail end of our walk, we even spotted a mongoose!
 I'd never seen one before.

 We also enjoyed getting up-close to a herd of impressive Ankole cattle (back in the safety of our car) on the way back to our lodge.
 Cattle ranchers live nearby and their herds often get very close to the road.

 Crossing the Equator and Return to the Northern Hemisphere